-In Part 1, we established the mathematical foundations of Vision Transformers: images as patch sequences, the CLS token as a global aggregator, and learnable positional embeddings for spatial awareness.
-Now we translate every equation into working PyTorch code.
+Part 1 covered the math: images as patch sequences, the CLS token, and learnable positional embeddings.
+Now we turn every equation into working PyTorch code.

-We build four modules from scratch: PatchEmbedding, MultiHeadSelfAttention, TransformerBlock, and VisionTransformer.
-Crucially, we implement attention manually -- no nn.MultiheadAttention -- to expose every matrix multiplication and softmax operation.
+Four modules, built from scratch: PatchEmbedding, MultiHeadSelfAttention, TransformerBlock, and VisionTransformer.
+We implement attention manually -- no nn.MultiheadAttention -- so every matrix multiplication and softmax is visible.

 PatchEmbedding: The Conv2d Trick